wliederer/polly/README.md

 `onLoad`
 `onPick`

+# Widget Information

+## Title

-title: Title displayed on the widget
+Title displayed on the widget

+## Picks

-picks: Picks displayed on the widget passed as an array of strings
+- Picks displayed on the widget passed as an array of strings

+## Pick Message

-pickMessage: Message displayed on a pick
+Message displayed on a pick

+## onLoad

-onLoad: Function called on load with available props passed.
-Right now its just the string "rollyLoaded"
+Function called on load with available props passed.
+Right now it's just the string "rollyLoaded"

+## onPick

-onPick: Function to call on a pick data passed will be `{ title, pick }`
+Function to call on a pick.
+Data passed will be `{ title, pick }`

+## Theme

-theme: theme default
+Theme default
-/>

 Available Themes:
 `default` `drab` `sienna` `royal` `toys` `betsy`